-Not only do they take good care of their INTJ partners, they also make their life easier by helping them deal with the outside world.
+Not only do they take good care of their INTJ partners, but they also make their life easier by helping them deal with the outside world.

 INTJ and ISFJ

-When it comes to love and relationships, ISFJs are pretty much like an introverted version of ESFJ (see above) and the issues they have with INTJs are very similar.
+When it comes to love and relationships, ISFJs are pretty much like an introverted version of ESFJ (see above), and the issues they have with INTJs are very similar.

-In addition, ISFJs are very conservative and respect traditions while INTJs question everything and couldn’t be bothered with conventions — a tendency that makes ISFJs very uncomfortable.
+Besides, ISFJs are very conservative and respect traditions while INTJs question everything and couldn’t be bothered with conventions — a tendency that makes ISFJs very uncomfortable.

 INTJ and ESTP

-No doubt, the INTJ is extremely interesting but the ESTP wants someone who is fun to be with, and the INTJ isn’t that type of person.
+No doubt, the INTJ is extremely interesting, but the ESTP wants someone who is fun to be with, and the INTJ isn’t that type of person.

-On the other hand, the ESTP likes challenge and is naturally attracted to independent and somewhat unavailable people — something the INTJ excels at.
+On the other hand, the ESTP likes a challenge and is naturally attracted to independent and somewhat unavailable people — something the INTJ excels at.